I’m not going to lie: it was painful.

 The video covers all the bases of toilets, listening to your body, hygiene, accidents – the things we need to get across while training our toddlers.
 It also does a good job in expressing the idea its good to celebrate our successes, just as it’s ok to make mistakes as we are learning.

-I’m a Potty Princess / I’m a Potty Pirate These animations seemed to be paired up with one another.
+These two animations seemed to be paired up with one another.
 They are separate videos catering to Princess and Pirate lovers respectively.
 They play up the theme well – the pirate video has songs with plenty of “arrgs” in them for example.
 The grammar was pirate level – I could see the grammar nazis among us having a hissy fit when they hear their kid repeating over and over a song about “washing your hands good”.

 Toilet Training Review Summary